-History of Architecture
+History of Architectúre

-History of Architecture 1
+11.121 History of Architecture I

 A broad and general treatment of the history of architecture from the earliest times to the present day.
 1. Introduction.
-A framework of reference for architectural history: A Architecture as the "built environment"; a partnership of man and nature.
+A framework of reference for architectural history: A Architecture as the 'built environmenti'; a partnership of man and nature.
 B The Human and environmental influences that affect architecture throughout history.
 2. A general chronological survey: Primitive and communal architecture; the ancient world; the classic world of Greece and Rome; the Dark Ages; Medieval architecture; Renaissance architecture.
-3. A general chronological survey: Baroque and Roccoo architecture; Rationalism, Romanticism and the Industrial Revolution; the twentieth century.
+3. A general chronological survey: Baroque and Rococo architecture; Rationalism, Romanticism and the Industrial Revolution; the twentieth century.

-History of Architecture II
+11.122 History of Architecture II

 A more detailed treatment of some aspects of history of architecture and their relevance today.
-1. A brief history of planning as a response to human needs and its expression as architectural space.
+1. A brief history of planning and urban design as a response to human needs and its expression as architectural space.
 2. Some important structural, constructional, technological and organizational innovations and their influences, particularly in the Middle Ages, nineteenth and twentieth centuries.
 3. The evolution of form, proportion and detail, and other related visual aspects of architecture, particularly in Classic, Renaissance and twentieth century architecture.

-History of Architecture III
+11.123 History of Architecture III